MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/index.md

 >
 > **Breaking changes** in the **May 2020 Release Candidate**
 >
-> We've been hard at work getting templating released, and we're finally in the home stretch!
-We had to make some minor breaking changes as we close on the release.
+> The new templating release candidate package includes some minor breaking changes that you should be aware of if you've been using the older packages.
+Troubleshoot common migration or usage issues in the [Troubleshooting section below](Add link to the section here).

 ## Breaking changes as of May 2020